-Subject Information:- in lessons and in assemblies you will have heard teachers talk about their subject at Key Stage 4.
+Subject Information:- in lessons, assemblies and taster sessions you will have heard teachers talk about their subject at Key Stage 4.
 Make sure that any questions you may have are answered before you make your final choices.

 Options Information in this booklet and on the school website:- read carefully to make sure you fully understand the content of each course which you are considering applying for.
 FAQs are available for each subject on the school website.